codingbugmonster/part_whole_hierarchy/README.md

 After download, make sure that the files are unziped into ./tmp_data directory

-#### 2.2.3 run Simulation
+#### 2.2.3 run simulation

-By running: run_simulation.ipynb, you can reproduce most of the figure in the paper.
+By running: run_simulation.ipynb, you can reproduce most of the figure in the paper (examples shown below).
 Besides, you can generate the animation of the whole dataflow like above.

 <img src="image/images3.png" alt="images3" style="zoom: 33%;" />